 Recommended Reading: Understanding the Marketing Mix| The 4 P’s of Marketing for Growth and Strategy

-When working to create anticipation for an upcoming product launch, you would send free product to key influencers and thought leaders in your category.
+When working to create anticipation for an upcoming product launch, businesses send free product to key influencers and thought leaders.
 They will then post about your product on their various social media platforms to create excitement among their followers.
 This helps create conversation with a wider audience about your product.

 Buzz marketing thrives on the idea of scarcity.
-These types of marketing campaigns capitalize on the desire to fit in by having a popular item and the fear of missing out on the next best thing.
+These types of marketing campaigns capitalize on the desire to fit in by having a popular item and FOMO on the next best thing.

 By using thought leaders in various categories, the marketing message feels more personal to consumers.
-When it’s coming from a person they closely follow, the message carries more weight and trust than a billboard, radio ad, or tv commercial.
+When it comes from a person they closely follow, the message carries more weight and trust than a a standard commercial.

 Working with influencers to create buzz is effective because a lot of followers subconsciously have the desire to be more like the influencers they follow.
 Using influencers to show how great a product is also implies that having this product makes you one degree closer to being like them.

-It’s important to point out that buzz marketing is only effective when the product or service you’re promoting actually lives up to the hype after its launch.
-If your product or service falls short of your customers’ expectations, they'll begin to lose trust in your brand and they won’t be excited for your next launch.
+It’s important to point out that buzz marketing is only effective when the product or service you’re promoting actually lives up to the hype.
+If your product or service falls short of your customers’ expectations, they’ll begin to lose trust in your brand.

 One of the most famous buzz marketing campaigns was for the failed music festival called Fyre Festival.
 The promoters used celebrities and famous models to build excitement around the event and to promote the festival’s beautiful location.
 They also promoted the luxury villas, gourmet food, and amazing musical acts they were offering.